yizhelee/CentOS7/README.md

 ```
 dd bs=512m if=/Users/yizli/Downloads/CentOS/CentOS-7-x86_64-DVD-1708.iso oflag=direct of=/dev/disk2; sync
 ```
-due to missing Installation of Nvidia driver.
-In fact,

 ## I've got the problem as PC is hanging on boot screen when first booting after CentOS 7 installation.
 This might be due to incorrect installation of Nvidia driver.
 **Solution** : reinstall nvidia using **`bumblebee`**
 * Press **`e`**, add **`3`** to the end of **line `linux64 .....`**, Then press **`ctrl+x`** to enter to command line